Egypt’s military and constitutionPosted: February 12, 2011

 What about constitutional design?
 For a country with a good economic outlook and relatively low ethnic diversity, a consensus democracy with weak executive and decentralization increases the changes of democratic durability.

-Here (pdf) and here (replication) is some work I did in 2006 that provides empirical support for this claim.
+Back in 2006 I did some work that provides empirical support for this claim.
 The figure on the right, taken from the paper, shows the marginal effect of having a consensus style democracy on the chances of regime change, when there is positive economic growth.
 Egypt places at about a 0.19 on ethnic fractionalization and has experienced positive growth in the past few years.
 Therefore a consensus style democracy would have a negative marginal effect on the chances of regime change.
 In other words, a consensus democracy in Egypt would survive longer than another integrative democracy.